kerimoyle/cellml-specification/README.rst

 Documentation builds
 ^^^^^^^^^^^^^^^^^^^^

-There are three types of build that can be created from this codebase, they can be selected through the use of the environment variable ``CELLML_SPEC_BUILD``.
+There are two types of build that can be created from this codebase, they can be selected through the use of the environment variable ``CELLML_SPEC_BUILD``.

-1. Full documentation build of the normative and informative specification combined [The default build].
+1. Normative and informative specification combined, the default build.
-2. Single page documentation build of the normative specification, set ``CELLML_SPEC_BUILD=SinglePageNormative``.
-3. Multi-paged documentation build of the normative specification, set ``CELLML_SPEC_BUILD=MultiPageNormative``.
+2. Normative only, set ``CELLML_SPEC_BUILD=Normative``.

 Serving the documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^